LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

-  * ``RAJA::kernel`` requires a tuple of iteration spaces, one for each level in a loop nest, whereas ``RAJA::forall`` takes exactly one iteration space
+  * ``RAJA::kernel`` requires a tuple of iteration spaces, one for each level in a loop nest, whereas ``RAJA::forall`` takes exactly one iteration space.
-  * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression
+  * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression.
   * ``RAJA::kernel`` execution policies are more complicated than those for ``RAJA::forall``. ``RAJA::forall`` policies essentially represent the kernel execution back-end only. ``RAJA::kernel`` execution policies